Modern history of Saudi Arabia: Abdullah's reign: 2005 to 2015

 In July 2009, U.S. President Barack Obama arrived in Saudi Arabia and held talks with King Abdullah at the start of a Middle East tour aimed at increasing U.S. engagement with the Islamic world.
 In October 2010, U.S. officials confirmed a plan to sell $60 billion worth of arms to Saudi Arabia – the most lucrative single arms deal in US history.
 Relations were hurt over the United States diplomatic cables leak by the whistle-blowing website WikiLeaks in December 2010.
 They suggested that the USA was concerned that Saudi Arabia was the most significant source of funding for Sunni terrorist groups worldwide.
 Nevertheless, a major sale of U.S. fighter jets to Saudi Arabia was confirmed in December 2011.

 Security measures included a policy of mass arrests.
 In April 2007, Saudi police claimed they had arrested 172 terror suspects, some of whom were allegedly trained as pilots for suicide missions.
 In April 2009, police said they had arrested 11 al-Qaeda militants who were allegedly planning attacks on police installations, armed robberies and kidnappings.
 A court issued verdicts in the first explicit terrorism trial for al-Qaeda militants in the country.
 Officials said 330 people had been put on trial, but did not specify how many had been found guilty.
 In August 2009, Saudi Arabia said it had arrested 44 more suspected militants with alleged links to al-Qaeda.
 A year later, officials announced the arrest of 149 militants over an eight months period, most of them allegedly belonging to al-Qaeda.
 In April 2012, fifty men suspected of having links to al-Qaeda went on trial.
 Charges included the 2003 bombing of an expatriates' compound.

 As the Arab Spring unrest and protests began to spread across the Arab world and at a much more modest level in Saudi Arabia, King Abdullah announced an increase in welfare spending amounting to $10.7 billion.
 This included funding to offset high inflation, aid for young unemployed people and Saudi citizens studying abroad, as well as writing off some loans.
 State employees saw their incomes increase by 15 per cent, and additional cash was made available for housing loans.
 No political reforms were announced as part of the package, though some prisoners indicted for financial crimes were pardoned.
-After a number of small demonstrations in the mainly Shia areas of the east, where the Qatif conflict had started in 1979, public protests were banned in March 2011, and King Abdullah warned that threats to the nation's security and stability would not be tolerated.
+After a number of small demonstrations in the mainly Shia areas of the east, public protests were banned in March 2011, and King Abdullah warned that threats to the nation's security and stability would not be tolerated.